My favourite books 2020

 There is a lot we don’t know about the vikings.
 This author tells us what we do know.

 They were polygonous, haven’t left us a lot in writing, buried incremendible riches such as silver and ships.
 I really enjoyed how Price combines insights from many different sources, such as archeology (especially burials), medieval Icelanding poems, Arabic travel memoirs.
-He even mentions how there is a specific kind of mice species living on a Portuguese island in the atlantic ocean, showing that the Vikings must have travelled there.
+He even mentions how there is a specific kind of mice species living on a Portuguese island in the Atlantic ocean, showing that the Vikings must have traveled there.
 He also has a cool way to introduce the vikings: The book starts with the most difficult part - how vikings viewed the world, their ideas of afterlife, their views of the body and the four different kind of souls live within it.
 The viking age started off with a large crisis in roughly 400-600 CE driven probably by volcanoe eruptions in combination with plague leading to lower fertility, population shrinkage etc. The author hypothesizes that this shaped the vikings’ world view: That there world would at some point end and that doom was certain (Fimbulwinter, Ragnarök).

 It’s very fascinating to see what we can find out from these historical sources.
 There are even Icelanding poems telling of the journeys to Vinland (America).